Waterlemon14/Shogimon/README.md

 The offline version of the game can be restarted at any point of the program by clicking `R`.
 For the online implementation, a clean restart is needed (i.e., both the clients and the server).

+Purescript implementation
+---

+To open the Purescript web-based client, open 2 instances of **purescript/web/index.html**.

+The online version of the game can be restarted at after a game verdict has been made by clicking `R`.

 Disclaimer
 ---

 Please note that this game's graphics are not owned by the creators, and are purely used for demonstration purposes only.

+The project-server implementation was provided by Sir Juan Felipe Coronel.